terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 - [ ] add all bonds if current players
 - [ ] https://blog.jakelee.co.uk/jekyll-calendar-custom-events/
 - [ ] https://talk.jekyllrb.com/t/jekyll-photo-gallery/1499
+- [ ] Harald is conflicted to go back, and hopes he does not meet people that dislike him in Hendenburgh.
+- [ ] They find traces of a camp south of the village, just outside.
+- [ ] Black Cat comes back to life.
+It is a Crone spy

 %% kanban:settings
 ```